 How To Make An Americano Coffee

-So how to make an Americano?
+So how do you make an Americano Coffee?
 Its simple and can be done in 5 easy steps:

 - Grab your kettle and put it on the stove and turn the burner onto high.
 You want your water temperature to be between 195 – 205F or if you don’t have a temperature gauge, 30 seconds off boil.